 In this year's Sugar Bowl, the Ohio State Buckeyes will take on the Clemson Tigers in the College Football Playoff semifinals.
 The game will be played on January 1st, 2021 at the Mercedes-Benz Superdome in New Orleans, and attendance will be limited to just 3,000 fans due to COVID-19.

 Where To Buy Sugar Bowl Tickets

-Primary market, face-value tickets via Ticketmaster are still available for this year’s Sugar Bowl.
+Primary market, face-value tickets are not currently available for this year’s Sugar Bowl.

 How Much Are Sugar Bowl Tickets

 TicketIQ is committed to Transparent Ticketing, and we make much less on 'sold out' tickets compared to other major marketplaces like StubHub and Vivid.
 That means ticket buyers save from as much as 25% on TicketIQ for sports, music and theater tickets.
-We also back it up with our Low Price Guarantee!
 We're able to do this because we also work with teams, venues, and other ticket owners, to help them sell tickets at face price, directly to consumers like you, through Ticketmaster, Frontgate, Eventbrite and others ticketing platforms.
 Learn more by reading our College Football Playoff tickets Buying Guide that we think is the most objective advice on where to find the best deals on concert tickets, whether they're 'sold out' on TicketIQ or 'unsold' on the primary ticket market.